chxadr/edgeai-orangepi/README.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

 Type `yes`.
-Now you need to type the `orangepi` user password.
+Now you will be prompted to type the `orangepi` user password.

 ```
 Warning: Permanently added '[<ip_addr>]:<port>' (ED25519) to the list of known hosts. orangepi@<ip_addr>'s password:
 ```

-If it worked, you can see the welcom message from the OrangePi:
+If it worked, you can now see the welcom message from the Orange Pi.

 ```
   ___  ____ ___   _____             _____